jeremymuller/Sha-Bang-Modules/README.md

 ##### KNOBS:
 - `LEN` length of the individual sequence.
 - `PATT` selects from preset patterns.
 - `SPREAD` determines the pitch spread of the `V/OCT` output.
   - Center will always be the same pitch.
   - Right of center: 0% to 100% in sliders correspond to low to high pitches.
   - Left of center: 0% to 100% in sliders correspond to high to low pitches (inverted).
+- Two knobs control the root note and the scale just like [StochSeq](#stochseq).
 ##### BUTTONS:
 - `RND` randomizes all probabilities.
 - `INV` inverts all probabilities.